The great investing myth (4): Dividends matter 💰

 Conclusion: Defining returns

-Income investors tend to emphasise income more on dividends.
+Income investors tend to emphasise returns to be more dividends.
 It is a narrow definition of income which should include capital gains.
 A dollar from capital gain is just as good as a dollar from dividends.

-Given the less predictability and more volatility of the business environment, it will affect how companies think of regular dividends.
+Given the uncertainty and competitiveness of the business environment, it will affect how companies think of regular dividends.

 DividendsUncertainty makes companies cautious to pay less on their regular dividends (relative to their trading price) and may increase correlating to earnings growth.